BirkhoffLee/blizzard_forum.js/CONTRIBUTING.md

 Committers are expected to follow this policy and continue to send pull requests, go through proper review, and have other committers merge their pull requests.

-# About this document
+# About this Document
-This document is a modified version of [ExpressJS](https://github.com/expressjs/express/blob/master/Contributing.md)'s as I think it's already widely accepted by hundreds of contributors.
+This document is a modified version of [ExpressJS](https://github.com/expressjs/express/blob/master/Contributing.md)' as I think it's already widely accepted by hundreds of contributors.
 The original document uses [MIT license](https://github.com/expressjs/express/blob/master/LICENSE), thus it's legal for me to copy anything from it.
-And if you are the original author, thank you.
+And if you are the original author, thank you for the hark work, I really appreciate it.